-Centralized Bidder Registration (CBR) System - an electronic system of hardware and software programs by which the School District requires all prospective respondents and subcontractors that are ready, willing, and able to sell goods or services to the District to register.
-All businesses awarded a School Board contract shall be required to register in the CBR system.

-The CBR system assigns a unique identifier to each registrant that is then required for the purpose of submitting solicitation responses and invoices, and for receiving payments from the District.
-The CBR-assigned identifiers are also used by the Goal Setting Committee for measuring relative availability and tracking utilization of S/M/WBE firms by industry or commodity codes and for establishing annual Aspirational Goals and contract-by-contract subcontracting goals.

-Certification - the process by which the Supplier Diversity Outreach Program staff determines a firm to be a bona-fide small, minority-, women-owned, or emerging small business enterprise.
-Emerging Small Business Enterprises ("ESBE") are automatically eligible for certification as Small Business Enterprises ("SBE").
-Any firm may apply for multiple certifications that cover each and every status category e.g., SBE, ESBE, MBE, or Women Business Enterprise ("WBE") for which it is able to satisfy eligibility standards.
+- E. Centralized Bidder Registration (CBR) System an electronic system of hardware and software programs by which the School District requires all prospective respondents and subcontractors that are ready, willing, and able to sell goods or services to the District to register.
+All businesses awarded a SBBC contract shall be required to register in the CBR system.
+The CBR system assigns a unique identifier to each registrant that is then required for the purpose of submitting solicitation responses and invoices, and for receiving payments from the School District.
+The CBR-assigned identifiers are also used by the Goal Setting Committee for measuring relative availability and tracking utilization of E/S/M/V/WBE firms by industry or commodity codes and for establishing annual Aspirational Goals and contract-by-contract subcontracting goals. - F. Certification the process by which the Supplier Diversity Outreach Program staff determines a firm to be a bona-fide small, minority, women-owned, veteran, or emerging business enterprise.
+Any firm may apply for multiple certifications that cover each and every status category, e.g., Emerging Business Enterprise ("EBE"), Small Business Enterprise ("SBE"), Minority Business Enterprise ("MBE"), Veteran Business Enterprise ("VBE"), or Women Business Enterprise ("WBE") for which it satisfy eligibility standards.
 The SDOP staff may contract these services to a regional certification agency or other entity.
-For purposes of certification, the School District may accept any firm that is certified by local government entities and other organizations identified herein that have adopted certification standards and procedures similar to those followed by the SDOP, provided the prospective firm satisfies the eligibility requirements set forth in the SOP, Section 6.

-Certification Application - this form shall be completed by vendors when applying for certification and/or re-certification status for participation as S/M/WBE firms in the District's SDOP policy.
-This form shall be submitted, to the District's certifying agency, every two years by each certified vendor by the anniversary date of its original certification.

-Commercially Useful Function - an S/M/WBE firm performs a commercially useful function when it is responsible for execution of the work of the contract and is carrying out its responsibilities by actually performing, staffing, managing, and supervising the work involved.
-To perform a commercially useful function, the S/M/WBE firm must also be responsible, with respect to materials and supplies used on the contract, for negotiating price, determining quantity and quality, ordering the material, and installing (where applicable) and paying for the To determine whether an S/M/WBE firm is performing a commercially useful function, an evaluation must be performed of the amount of work subcontracted, normal industry practices, whether the amount the S/M/WBE firm is to be paid under the contract is commensurate with the work it is actually performing and the S/M/WBE credit claimed for its performance of the work, and other relevant factors.
-Specifically, an S/M/WBE firm does not perform a commercially useful function if its role is limited to that of an extra participant in a transaction, contract, or project through which funds are passed in order to obtain the appearance of meaningful and useful S/M/WBE participation, when in similar transactions in which S/M/WBE firms do not participate, there is no such role performed.
+For certification purposes, the School District may accept any firm certified by local government entities and other organizations identified herein that have adopted certification standards and procedures similar to those followed by the SDOP, provided the prospective firm satisfies the eligibility requirements outlined in the SOP, Section 6. - G. Certification Application the online submittal process shall be completed by vendors when applying for certification and tri-county reciprocal certification for participation as E/S/M/V/WBE firms in the School District's SDOP policy.
+This form shall be submitted to the School District's certifying agency, every three (3) years by each certified vendor by the anniversary date of its original certification.
+For renewals, vendors must upload an E/S/M/V/WBE Tri-Annual Affidavit and supporting documentation. - H. Commercially Useful Function an E/S/M/V/WBE firm performs a commercially useful function when it is responsible for the execution of the contract and carries out its responsibilities by actually performing, staffing, managing, and supervising the work involved.
+To perform a commercially useful function, the S/M/V/WBE firm must also be responsible, with respect to materials and supplies used on the contract, for negotiating price, determining quantity and quality, ordering the material, and installing (where applicable) and paying for the material itself.
+To determine whether an E/S/M/V/WBE firm is performing a commercially useful function, an evaluation must be performed of the amount of work subcontracted, normal industry practices, whether the amount the E/S/M/V/WBE firm is to be paid under the contract is commensurate with the work it is actually performing and the S/M/V/WBE credit claimed for its performance of the work and other relevant factors.
+Specifically, an E/S/M/V/WBE firm does not perform a commercially useful function if its role is limited to that of an extra participant in a transaction, contract, or project through which funds are passed to obtain the appearance of meaningful and useful S/M/V/WBE participation when in similar transactions in which E/S/M/V/WBE firms do not participate, there is no such role performed.